-We expect financial filing revenues to increase \$0.3 million (7%) in fiscal 2013.
-We project 4% growth in fiscal 2014 and 3% annual increases over the balance of the planning period.
+Financial filing revenues did not grow in fiscal 2013.
+We project 9% growth in fiscal 2014 and 3% annual increases over the balance of the planning period.

-&lt;sup>3 Companies and mutual funds must normally prepare a prospectus before raising money from the public.
+3 Companies and mutual funds must normally prepare a prospectus before raising money from the public.
 A prospectus gives details of the operations, financial status, and management of the company or fund.

-&lt;sup>4 Prospectus exemptions allow companies to sell securities without a prospectus in limited circumstances.
+4 Prospectus exemptions allow companies to sell securities without a prospectus in limited circumstances.

-&lt;sup>5 Annual information forms give current details of the operations, financial status, and management of the company.
+5 Annual information forms give current details of the operations, financial status, and management of the company.